 The pre-Conference SG2018 Peer Exchanges will feature a series of field visits open to a variety of attendees – from newcomers to the Savings Groups sector to experts and practitioners of all levels of experience.
-Similar to the SG2018 technical tracks, each field visit will focus on a unique theme, for instance, highlighting women’s economic empowerment, vulnerable populations, linkages or providing a general overview.
+Similar to the SG2018 technical tracks, each field visit will focus on a unique theme, for instance, highlighting women’s economic empowerment, access to formal financial services, vulnerable populations or providing a general overview.
 While targeted Peer Exchanges are perfect for experienced practitioners, the introductory visits are designed to provide Conference attendees interested in learning more about Savings Groups – including donors, academics, etc. – the opportunity to engage with local organizations and SG members in the field.

-The SEEP Network is delighted to partner with CARE Rwanda, Catholic Relief Services, World Relief Rwanda, Africa Evangelistic Enterprises, and VisionFund Rwanda to offer these five interactive Peer Exchanges to foster peer-to-peer collaboration and learning.
-Stay tuned for more information on Peer Exchange themes and agenda details!
+The SEEP Network is delighted to partner with CARE Rwanda, Catholic Relief Services, World Relief Rwanda, and VisionFund Rwanda to offer these four interactive Peer Exchanges to foster peer-to-peer collaboration and learning.
+Stay tuned for more information on agenda details!

 SG2018 Peer Exchange: Integration of Gender and Gender-based Violence Prevention Activities in Savings Groups